Tristan Schwandke: Career

+He won the silver medal in the hammer throw at the 2019 European Athletics Team Championships.
+He won the hammer throw at the 2019 German Athletics Championships the following month with a throw of 73.00 metres.

-Schwandke won the hammer throw at the 2020 and 2021 German Athletics Championships.
-Whilst competing at the 2020 Summer Olympics, Schwandke threw 73.77m to finish ninth in qualifying heat B.
+He also won the hammer throw at the 2020 and 2021 German Athletics Championships.
+In May 2021, he set a new personal best distance of 76.71 metres, the best distance by a German hammer thrower since Markus Esser in 2013.
+Whilst competing at the delayed 2020 Summer Olympics in Tokyo, Japan, Schwandke threw 73.77m to finish ninth in qualifying heat B. He finished runner-up to Merlin Hummel at the 2022 German Athletics Championships.

+He missed the entirety of 2023 with a back injury.
+He announced his retirement from competition sport on his personal Instagram account in January 2025.

 Personal life

 In 2021, Schwandke graduated from Wilhelm Buchner Hochschule in Darmstadt, Germany, with a master's degree in automotive engineering.
 He works as a researcher in the automotive industry in Kempten.
 He had previously studied automotive engineering at Kempten University of Applied Sciences.